kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.markdown

 To measure performance on identifying a natural image, I trained a linear support vector classifier ([one-vs-rest classifier scheme](https://en.wikipedia.org/wiki/Multiclass_classification#One-vs.-rest)) on the average response during 200-300ms post stimulus, and computed cross-validated test accuracy for the trained classifier for each area.
 The classifier was trained on 70% of the trials in an area, and tested on the remaining 30%.
 In most cases I repeated this procedure 10 times to obtain an average and computed the standard error of the mean (SEM).

-The code is available on Juptyer Notebook on the Github Repo.

 <h1>Results</h1>

 <h2>Primary Visual Cortex (V1) Achieved Highest Performance on Natural Image Identity Task</h2>